 So why not choose this cheaper option that works satisfactorily?
 Perhaps because "satisfactory" isn't "good" or "excellent."
 The standard lens has problems.
 It has a single focal length and will give good vision at only one distance - generally far away.
 Reading glasses will almost certainly be necessary, and most likely a different set for intermediate distance such as computer use.
 Most recipients will still have the effects, if not the actual disease, of presbyopia (an age-related hardening of the natural lens with the result it cannot focus on near or intermediate items).

 One possible solution is to have different lenses implanted; a distance focus in one eye and a near vision IOL in the other.
 Some people do well with this (although depth perception suffers) but many do not.

-Another problem is night vision; standard lenses are rather poor here.
+Another problem to consider is night vision; premium lenses are rather poor here.
 In addition, many recipients report "halos" around light sources such as oncoming headlights.
 Glare from lights is often objectionable.
 In both of these matters the standard IOL is often considered superior to the premium lenses, but is still objectionable.